will-jamm/COMP.SE.200-Testing-Project/README.md

-# Student template
+# COMP.SE.200 Software Testing Project

 ## Purpose of this repository

-This is a project template for students participating in Software Testing course at Tampere University.
+This repository is for COMP.SE.200 Testing Project

 The repository only contains the source code that is under testing, `package.json` skeleton and LICENSE file.